WELCOME TO OUR WEBSITE

 and in the relationships that exist between our staff and children.
 I encourage you

 to come and experience this ethos for yourself.
+A copy of the latest annual report

-schools, or if you would like to contact us to find out more about St. Paul’s Primary
+If you would like to contact us to find out more about St. Paul’s Primary

 School and Nursery,please contact us directly via our contact lists.